snel-repo/ComputationThruDynamicsBenchmark/README.md

 # Computation-Through-Dynamics Benchmark

 ## Overview
-This git repo contains code that will allow users to perform four phases:
+This git repo contains code that will allow users to perform three steps:
-1. Train task-trained models on a range of tasks with different complexities
-2. Simulate synthetic neural spiking from those task-trained networks
+1. Choose a synthetic neural dataset to train on: (3BFF, MultiTask, RandomTarget)
 3. Train data-trained models on the synthetic spiking activity
 4. Compare the dynamics of the task-trained and data-trained networks with a variety of quantifications of dynamical accuracy